thetoolsmith/renovate/docs/usage/configuration-options.md

 ```

 The field supports multiple URLs however it is datasource-dependent on whether only the first is used or multiple.

+## replacement

+Add to this object if you wish to define rules that apply only to PRs that replace dependencies.

 ## respectLatest